Translate

 We are very lucky at Waunfawr to have a wonderful park a short walk away; we have access to a forest school area, a stream, allotments and a playing field.
 Our philosophy for learning embraces the outdoor environment.
 We will be using the school grounds daily to teach the children focused tasks and for the children to be involved in many fun and exciting activities.
 Please take note of the weather as if it is hot the children will require a hat and sun cream if they are spending time in the school grounds.
 Similarly if the weather is cold, the children will still have the opportunity to use the outdoor environment so will need a coat and appropriate warm and waterproof clothing.

-Your child will have the opportunity to attend ‘forest school’ lessons each week.
-In the Foundation Phase they will require a waterproof jacket and wellies, which will need to be kept on their peg at all times – please could these be labelled with your child’s name.
-Also you may wish to provide your child with waterproof trousers or an all in one suit – waterproofs can be purchased in the office.
-Outdoor clothing is provided for our KS2 children when they undertake ‘active’ lessons in the forest school area.
+Your child will have the opportunity to attend ‘forest school’ lessons.
+In the Foundation Phase they will require a waterproof jacket and wellies, which will need to be kept on their peg – please could these be labelled with your child’s name.
+Also, you may wish to provide your child with waterproof trousers or an all in one suit

 Equal Opportunities